-So our new government is settling in and with it, unsurprisingly, setting a new wave of proposals with regard to the future of England’s schools.
-The speed with which the proposals have been generated has surprised many, while further surprise has been expressed about the range of proposals discussed within the Department for Education’s ‘Schools that work for everyone’ consultation document.
+So we have a new Government and with it, unsurprisingly, a new set of proposals with regard to the future of England’s schools.
+The speed with which the proposals have been generated has surprised many, while further surprise has been expressed about the range of proposals discussed within the Department for Education’s “Schools that work for everyone” consultation document.

 But have we been here before?
 Is this just a case of the Emperor’s new clothes, or are there genuinely innovative proposals here which might just work?

 Independent schools might be forgiven for thinking that they had navigated the choppy waters of public benefit over the last 10 years and that a new understanding had been reached following the ISC challenge to the Charity Commission’s guidance back in 2011 and last year’s abortive attempt to create a new legal duty to set minimum requirements on independent schools as to what they must do to meet the public benefit test (the outcome of which was an understanding that the Charity Commission and the ISC would work to encourage independent schools in their partnerships with the maintained sector).